-ProFound AI Risk is the first and only commercially available clinical decision support tool that provides an accurate and personalized estimate of short-term breast cancer risk, based solely on a screening mammogram.
+ProFound AI Risk is the first commercially available clinical decision support tool that provides an accurate and personalized estimation of short-term breast cancer risk, based solely on a screening mammogram.

 The Company worked with leading researchers at the Karolinska Institute in Stockholm, Sweden, one of the world's foremost medical research universities, to develop and clinically validate ProFound AI Risk.
-Unlike existing risk models that focus on family history and clinical lifestyle factors to estimate longer term risk, ProFound AI Risk focuses on a short-term risk interval.
-The estimation of risk of cancer occurrence within the next one to two years provides potentially different information on which to base further action relative to an elevated life-time risk of breast cancer. iCAD believes short-term risk models such as ProFound AI Risk will enable risk-based screening approaches rather than the age/-based approach of annual screening.
-The COVID-19 pandemic has highlighted the benefit of risk-based screening as several medical societies recommended that women of average risk postpone their routine annual mammograms until the threat of COVID-19 had passed.
+Unlike existing risk models that focus on family history and lifestyle factors to estimate longer-term risk, ProFound AI Risk focuses on a short-term risk interval.
+The estimation of risk of cancer occurrence within the next one to two years provides potentially more accurate information on which to base further actions relative to breast cancer risk. iCAD believes short-term risk models such as ProFound AI Risk will enable risk-based screening approaches rather than the commonly used age-based approach of annual screening.
+The COVID-19 pandemic highlighted the benefit of risk-based screening as at the height of the pandemic in 2020, several medical societies recommended women of average risk postpone routine annual mammograms until the threat of COVID passed.
 As mammography screening begins to evolve from what has traditionally been an age-based annual screening paradigm to a short-term risk-based paradigm in the years ahead, iCAD is on the leading edge of this shift.

-ProFound AI Risk for 2D FFDM received a CE Mark in EEA in July 2020 and in September 2020, iCAD announced the publication of data in the peer-reviewed journal, Radiology, indicating that ProFound AI Risk more accurately identifies the prospect of near-term development of breast-cancer than traditional risk models.
+In July 2020 ProFound AI Risk for 2D FFDM received a CE Mark in Europe, and in September 2020 iCAD announced the publication of data in the peer-reviewed journal, Radiology, that confirmed ProFound AI Risk more accurately identifies the prospect of near-term development of breast-cancer than traditional risk models.

-The October 2021 launch of the latest version of ProFound AI Risk was a significant achievement for iCAD, as this leading-edge technology is the first commercially available clinical decision support tool that provides an accurate short-term breast cancer risk estimation truly personalized for each woman.
-The latest version of ProFound AI Risk offers the flexibility to work with 2D and 3D mammography images with high accuracy, showing over 10% improvement in AUC, a commonly used statistical measure of clinical accuracy, when compared to the Gail and Tyrer-Cuzick conventional lifetime risk models.
-The latest version of ProFound AI is designed for global application, able to (i) provide a one, two or three-year risk estimation, (ii) factor in ethnic and racial backgrounds in the assessment of the score, and (iii) factor in country specific screening guidelines and incident and mortality rates.
+The October 2021 launch of the latest version of ProFound AI Risk was a significant achievement for iCAD, as this latest version offers the flexibility to work with 2D and 3D mammography images with high accuracy, showing over 10% improvement in the Area Under the Receiver Operating Characteristics Curve (AUC), a commonly used statistical measure of clinical accuracy, when compared to the Gail and Tyrer-Cuzick conventional lifetime risk models.
+Designed for global application, the latest version of ProFound AI can (i) provide a one, two or three-year risk estimation, (ii) factor in ethnic and racial backgrounds in the assessment of the score, and (iii) factor in country specific screening guidelines and incident and mortality rates.